 - Be kind because we’re not here to start any more fights.
 We’re here for friendly debate.
 Our goal is to discuss papers, learn from each other, ask questions and try to answer them.
 This is a journal club, not a fight club.

 - READ The Friendly Manual (the paper) before the meeting.
 Even a brief scan of the paper we’re discussing is good if that’s all you’ve time for.
 The more you can read and digest before the meeting, the better.
 One of our goals is to encourage people to read more of the documentation (mostly papers) about teaching computing, especially the good stuff.
 R.T.F.M.

-- Embrace disciplines besides your own.
+- Embrace disciplines outside your own.
 When it comes to teaching computing, nobody has all the answers.
 Anyone who claims they do is either fibbing or trying to sell you something (or possibly both).
 Instead of selling you something, we aim to foster communication and understanding across and between different disciplines.
 This means we’re open to anyone teaching computer science or computing in all its myriad flavours.
-Since computing and education are universal and multidisciplinary, we frequently draw on fields outside of computer science including learning sciences, educational psychology and cognitive science.
+Since computing and education are universal and multidisciplinary, we frequently draw on fields outside of computer science including learning sciences, educational psychology, cognitive science and educational research.
 Embrace all the disciplines!
 We welcome nominations for paper(s) we should discuss at our next meeting, see papers

 - INCLUDE and diversify.
 We aim to be inclusive and diverse, rather than exclusive and siloed.
 The more inclusive and diverse our journal club is, the better it will be.
 In diverse communities, everyone has something to learn and everyone has something to teach.
 Although we focus on higher education, some papers we cover are relevant to schools, FE colleges, coding bootcamps, onboarding schemes, company inductions and staff training programs as well.
 We welcome students too, undergraduate and postgraduate, see who we are.